dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 scrolling is enabled, the first row will be filled with 01234546789, the second row will have 0 written to its first column, and the cursor will end up at 1x1.
 Note that it is still an error to manually attempt to move the cursor off-plane, or to specify off-plane output.
-Boxes do not scroll; attempting to draw a 2x11 box on our 2x10 plane will result in an error and no output.
+Box-drawing does not result in scrolling; attempting to draw a 2x11 box on our 2x10 plane will result in an error and no output.
 When scrolling is enabled, and output takes place while the cursor is past the end of the last row, the first row is discarded, all other rows are moved up, the last row is cleared, and output begins at the beginning of the last row.
 This does not take place until output is generated (i.e. it is possible to fill a plane when scrolling is enabled).

+By default, planes bound to a scrolling plane will scroll along with it.
+This can be disabled with the **NCPLANE_OPTION_FIXED** flag.

 ## Bitmaps